Kilmore, Victoria: History

 O'Shanassy, an Irish Catholic, was the bane of the Protestant establishment in Melbourne and the ensuing sectarianism also affected those who lived in Kilmore.
 O'Shanassy's supporters were referred to as 'O'Rowdies' and O'Shanassy as the 'Rowdy King".
 A Melbourne Punch cartoon "Freedom of Election at Kilmore" depicted the 1859 election day in the town as a wild barney of Irishmen.

 Kilmore was a stronghold of early Celtic settlers from Ireland, Scotland and Cornwall, and remains a strong Celtic area to this day.
 The town hosts a market on the last Saturday of each month, and a Celtic Festival each June.

 Kilmore Post Office opened on 1 February 1843 and, with Ovens (later Wangaratta) which opened the same day, were the fifth and sixth to open in the Port Phillip District and the first two inland offices.

 Many of Kilmore's oldest extant buildings are made of bluestone including the hospital, old court house, former post office, some churches, a gaol, and a monument to Hume and Hovell near the golf course.

 The Kilmore Magistrates' Court closed on 1 January 1990.

 Population

-At the 2016 census, Kilmore had a population of 7,958.
-80.0% of people were born in Australia.
-The next most common countries of birth were England 3.2% and China 1.3%.
-87.4% of people only spoke English at home.
-The most common responses for religion were Catholic 33.5%, No Religion 31.0% and Anglican 13.2%.
+At the 2021 census, Kilmore had a population of 9,207.
+80.9% of people were born in Australia.
+The next most common countries of birth were England 3.3% and India 1.3%.
+86.9% of people only spoke English at home.
+The most common responses for religion were No Religion 40.9%, Catholic 29.0%, and Anglican 10.5%.